Tips for Webinar Attendees

 I can’t hear the webinar presenter.
 What should I do?

 Try these steps to correct audio problems during the webinar:

-- Go to the Communicate tab and select Speaker/Microphone Audio Test to test speaker volume and settings.
+2. Go to the Communicate tab and select Speaker and Microphone to test speaker volume and settings.

 Move any mobile or audio devices away from the computer that you’re using to participate in the webinar.

 Webinar Communication Tips

 How can I communicate with the presenter or host during the webinar?

 Note that the webinar audio will be set-up so that attendees are unable to speak.
 At this time, in order to maximize platform stability and performance, the Chat function has been disabled.
 Please refer to this web page for directions to connect audio and troubleshoot common WebEx issues.